nimbus117/100-days-of-code/log.md

 ### R1D16 28/04/2018

 Took a break from freeCodeCamp and worked on my personal site.
 Changed the layout a bit and added an image to the about section.
 Lot's of playing around with bootstrap and little styling changes.

+### R1D16 29/04/2018

+Continued work on my personal site.
+Used some string literals to create a template for modals and javascript objects to store the data.
+Took me hours to get right but quite chuffed it worked in the end.